 Jonathan and Marcia White Endowed Honors College Scholarship.
 This scholarship continues Jonathan's legacy of public service and commitment to advancing homeland security.
 It rewards bright students in the Meijer Honors College who are pursuing careers in national security or public service.
 The scholarship was established in recognition of Colonel Ralph Hauenstein's record of military and civilian service.
 Candidates must be in honors and enrolled for at least 12 credit hours per semester.
 The scholarship is renewable up to a total of six semesters.

-ANCHOR is the student group responsible for contributing to Meijer Honors College governance and provides all honors students, not just those living in Honors living centers, opportunities to be heard.
-ANCHOR provides input to the university, develops programming and student activities, and works to build community within the Honors College.
-It is an excellent place for honors students to make a difference in and outside of honors, and to develop leadership skills and experience.
+The HSC is responsible for contributing to Meijer Honors College governance and provides all honors students, not just those living in honors living centers, opportunities to be heard.
+HSC provides input to the university, develops programming and student activities, and works to build community within the Meijer Honors College.
+It is an excellent place for honors students to make a difference in and outside of honors, as well as to develop leadership skills and experience.

 Peer Mentor Program